 - Mental incompetence of the testor — Maryland wills must be the product of a person’s own volition.
 Thus, if a testor was mentally incompetent during the composition of the will, the will cannot be valid.

-The wills and estate attorneys of Chapman & Bowling are compassionate and experienced.
+The estate planning attorneys of Chapman & Bowling are compassionate and experienced.
 We realize that contesting a Maryland will can create additional strife among family members who are already working through the difficult process of mourning for someone who was very dear to them.

 We know how to handle these delicate affairs with considerable aplomb and are able to advocate your interests with the tact and expertise that these circumstances require.